 Japan is a nation with an undeniably unique culture.
 The art, technology, and cuisine the country produces posses certain attributes that are distinctly Japanese.
-That said, it’s very easy to tell when something is made in Japan.
+That said, it’s often easy to tell when something is made in Japan.
 While Japanese culture is often very fun and expressive, it can also be strange to an outsider who has little knowledge of the region’s customs.
 Certain taboos that exist in American culture are absent in Japanese culture, and vice versa.
-So certain things that might not fly here in the States — such as a children’s toy modeled after a dead cat, or stuffed plush novelties made to resemble human waste, for instance — are a normal occurrence in Japan.
+So certain things that might not fly here in the States — such as a children’s toy modeled after a dead cat, for instance — are a normal occurrence in Japan.
+Still, the 15 toys below have left us scratching our heads.

 Barack Obama Action Figure